-Besides delivering professional SEO reports for yourself and your clients, this software enables you to do daily rank checking, backlink checking, technical website auditing, on-page SEO audits and competitive analysis.
+Besides delivering professional SEO reports for yourself and your clients, this software enables you to do daily rank checking, backlink checking, technical website auditing, on-page SEO audits, and competitive analysis.

-In this SEO Powersuite review, I’ll discuss how this SEO software works, how to use it for achieving better rankings and research activities.
+In this SEO Powersuite review, I’ll discuss how this SEO software works, and how to use it for achieving better rankings and research activities.
 I’ll also go over some of the more interesting features, pros, and cons, and list some simple use cases.
-Lastly I’ll give you my opinion and comparison between SEO Powersuite and SEMrush.
+Lastly, I’ll give you my opinion and comparison between SEO Powersuite and SEMrush.